hyperhq/docs.hyper.sh-hyper/GettingStarted/generate_credential.md

+# Setup Credential

+The next step is to:

+- generate access credential in your Hyper_ account;
+- configure the CLI with the credential

-# Generate Credential
+#### Step 1.
+Generate Access Credential

-The first thing to do is to generate your credential:

 - Login the [console](https://console.hyper.sh/account/credential)
 - Click `Create New Credential`